 Federal employees who performed service on 1/1/84, and who became newly covered under Social Security on 1/1/84, under the mandatory coverage provision in P.L.
 98-21 are exempt from WEP for federal pensions received.
 (For more information on the policy for Federal civilian employment, see RS 01901.340B.)

 An employee of a nonprofit organization who was exempt from Social Security coverage on 12/31/83, and who became covered for the first time as an employee of that organization on 1/1/84 under the mandatory coverage provision of P.L.
 98-21, is exempt from WEP for any pension received from that nonprofit organization.

-Payments based on the following are not subject to WEP:
+The following are not subject to WEP:

-Earnings under the Railroad Retirement Act;
+Payments based on earnings under the Railroad Retirement Act;

-All non-covered employment before 1957; or
+Payments based solely on domestic or foreign non-covered employment before 1957; or

-Workers' compensation (WC) under Federal or State law.
+Workers' compensation (WC) payments under Federal or State law.
 However, pension payments that are “like” or “in lieu of” WC payments are not exempt.
 (For more information about the Federal Employee’s Compensation Act, see RS 00605.372A.1.)